lbergami/Notes/DW-Fundamentals/Notes.md

 ## Data Warehousing general concepts

-* DB and WH are not the same thing.
-A DW is written on top of a DB, so *usage* Vs *platform*.
+* DB and WH are not the same thing. a DW is written on top of a DB, so *usage* Vs *platform*.

 * DW are useful for two reasons:
     * Data once transformed are available to support data-driven decisions.